The RVillagers Guide to Boondocking

 Many RVs (most motorhomes) come with an on-board generator installed.
 If your rig did not come equipped, you can find stand-alone generators at hardware and home improvement stores.
 To enjoy peaceful camping (and not upset the neighbors), you will want the quietest model you can find.
-(Skip the cheap "contractor" models.)
-Be sure to watch the Honda website for recalls.
+(Skip the cheap "contractor" open-frame models.)
+For safety, be sure to watch the Honda website for recalls.

 If you boondock for long periods of time, you will tire of having to run that noisy generator to charge your batteries, brew coffee or just watch TV; and also deal with carrying extra fuel for it.
 Many boondocking RVillagers report that the easiest—and ultimately cost-effective—approach to having ample energy while camping off-grid is to add solar.
 See this RVoices article for more detailed information on the topic: People on RVillage are talking about RV Solar!

-A full propane tank is usually sufficient for a 14-day dispersed camping stay.
-If you are in a motorhome with a fixed tank, you can make sure you don't run out too soon by installing a line extender to an external propane tank.
-(This would allow for more tank refills without having to move the entire rig.)
-See fellow RVillager's helpful tips for installing this device.
+On a trailer, a pair of full propane tanks should be sufficient for a 14-day dispersed camping stay—depending on your usage habits of course.
+If you are in a motorhome with a single fixed tank, you can make that tank last longer by installing an extender to an external propane tank.
+See fellow RVillager's helpful tips for installing this accessory.

 Pro Tip: If you can boondock in areas where you don't need air conditioning or heat, you'll require a lot less electricity and propane.